 As mentioned, coolant keeps an engine from overheating – but how?
 The coolant constantly circulates through the engine block channels and absorbs the heat.
 Here is a simple explanation of what happens inside your vehicle when you drive:

-• Another thermostat determines if the antifreeze will circulate back to the engine block immediately or will it pass the radiator,
+- Another thermostat determines if the antifreeze will circulate back to the engine block immediately or will pass the radiator,

 How Often Should Antifreeze Be Changed?

 How often you change the antifreeze depends on the coolant type and the model of your vehicle and should be stated in the manufacturer’s manual.
 The average time between two flushes ranges between two years (or 30,000 miles) and five years (or 100,000 miles).
-Keep these numbers in mind, especially if you drive or plan on buying a used car
+Keep these numbers in mind, especially if you drive or plan on buying a used car.
+Neglecting coolant maintenance can lead to significant engine issues.
+Studies indicate that improper coolant maintenance accounts for approximately 25% of major engine failures reported annually in North America.

 Different Types of Coolants